Consensys/quorum-kubernetes/README.md

 #### Nodes:
 Consider the use of statefulsets instead of deployments for nodes.
 The term 'node' refers to bootnode, validator and network nodes.

 Configuration of nodes can be done either via a single item inside a config map, as Environment Variables or as command line options.
-Please refer to the [Configuration](https://docs.pantheon.pegasys.tech/en/stable/Configuring-Pantheon/Using-Configuration-File/) section of our documentation
+Please refer to the [Configuration](https://besu.hyperledger.org/en/latest/HowTo/Configure/Using-Configuration-File/) section of our documentation

 #### Monitoring
 As always please ensure you have sufficient monitoring and alerting setup.

-Pantheon publishes metrics to [Prometheus](https://prometheus.io/) and metrics can be configured using the [kubernetes scraper config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).
+Besu publishes metrics to [Prometheus](https://prometheus.io/) and metrics can be configured using the [kubernetes scraper config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).

-Pantheon also has a custom Grafana [dashboard](https://grafana.com/grafana/dashboards/10273) to make monitoring of the nodes easier.
+Besu also has a custom Grafana [dashboard](https://grafana.com/grafana/dashboards/10273) to make monitoring of the nodes easier.

 For ease of use, the kubectl & helm examples included have both installed and included as part of the setup.
 Please configure the kubernetes scraper and grafana security to suit your requirements.

 #### Logging
-Pantheon's logs can be [configured](https://docs.pantheon.pegasys.tech/en/stable/Monitoring/Logging/#advanced-custom-logging) to suit your environment.
+Besu's logs can be [configured](https://besu.hyperledger.org/en/latest/HowTo/Troubleshoot/Logging/#advanced-custom-logging) to suit your environment.
 For example, if you would like to log to file and then have parsed via logstash into an ELK cluster, please follow out documentation.

 ### New nodes joining the network: